Reeb Graph Metrics from the Ground Up: Basic Definitions

-This creates three different \textbf{classes} of points: those that are born and die in the upwards sweep (ordinary persistence points), those that are born and die in the downwards sweep (relative persistence points), and those that are born in the upwards sweep and die in the downwards sweep (extended persistence points).
-We denote the class of ordinary, relative, and extended points as $\text{Ord}_d(f)$, $\text{Rel}_d(f)$, and $\text{Ext}_d(f)$, respectively.
+Now, the classes which are born and die along this extended sequence can be partitioned into three different groups: 1) the classes which are born and die in the upwards sequence, 2) the classes which are born and die in the downwards sequence, and 3) the classes which are born in the upwards sequence and die in the downwards sequence.